7-4-7/SoilViTv1_anam/Challenge #2/README.md

    - The notebook will:
      - Load the pretrained model weights from `/models/`
-     - Load the dataset from `/data/soil_competition-2025/`
+     - Load the dataset from `/data/`
      - Perform evaluation and show results/metrics

 **Note:**
-There are no training or inference scripts.
-All evaluation is performed using the provided notebook and pretrained weights from Challenge #1.
+There are no standalone training or inference scripts.
+All evaluation is performed using the provided notebook and pretrained weights.

 ---